9 - Notes

 Hydra

-Hydra is a parallelized login cracker that supports numerous protocols to attack.
-It is very fast and flexible, and new modules are easy to add.
+Hydra is a parallelized login cracker that supports numerous protocols to attack quickly and flexibly, and new modules are easy to add.

 Core Flags